- A people centred in Scripture and guided by doctrine

 Children and Worship As part of our Sunday morning Service, we offer a program for younger children aged 4-10 (or so -the age range is flexible).
 We meet together as a whole worshipping community in our main hall at 10:30 and then, following the Family Time in our worship Service, the leaders and children in our Children and Worship program proceed to another room for their special program.
 Arising out of the Montessori approach, Children and Worship is an alternative worship experience more than a traditional Sunday School program, incorporating biblical stories told experientially, exploration through discussion and crafts, singing, an offering, prayers, and feasting.
 In fact, anyone who wishes (regardless of age) may choose to be part of this worship experience or the worship service in our main hall.
 Following both Services, at about 11:30, everyone joins together for refreshments and conversation.

-Choir: Music is important to us at CVPC and we are currently in search of a Choir Director.
+Choir: Music is important to us at CVPC and we are grateful to have Carol Anne Parkinson as our choir director.
 Elvera Penner has been our accompanist for many years and, in addition, teaches private lessons and accompanies many choirs and individuals in concerts, festivals, and recitals throughout the Valley.
 Our choir is currently singing every other Sunday, practices are at 9:00am on Sundays, prior to our Service at 10:30.
 We welcome experienced or novice singers to join our choir anytime, without audition.
 We suggest you call the church office the week prior just to make sure the choir is practicing on the Sunday you plan to come.

 Ladies Circle A group of women meet at members homes monthly to knit prayers shawls for the comfort of the sick and dying, as well as items to be sent to children in Malawi.
 No circle is ever complete without good conversation and delicious refreshments as well.
 Here are just some of the shawls that have been created and are available free of charge to anyone who would like one or for anyone to give away.